opheliayzx/gradcam-seg/README.md

 # gradcam-seg
-GradCAM based image segmentation and contouring for microscopy
+GradCAM based image segmentation and contouring for microscopy data